tiktok/gtm-template-pixel/README.md

 ## Verify Pixel x GTM Integration
 See <i>Verify TikTok Pixel Setup</i> section in this [developer document](https://business-api.tiktok.com/portal/docs?id=1799004129683458). <br>
-If you have any feature requests / issues, please file a request in GitHub [here](https://github.com/tiktok/gtm-template-pixel/issues).
+If you have any feature requests or issues, please file a request in GitHub [here](https://github.com/tiktok/gtm-template-pixel/issues).
 <br><br>

 ## Change Logs